netwrkr95/macsec_eapol_capabilities/README.md

-## Enhancements for running MACsec over a public Carrier Ethernet Transport
+## Details for running MACsec over a public Carrier Ethernet Transport

-The purpose of this document is to provide several key enhancements Cisco IOS-XE, IOS-XR, and NX-OS has added to their MACsec feature capabilities for overcoming challenges typically seen when running MACsec encryption over a public carrier Ethernet transport (E-LINE, E-LAN, etc.).
+The purpose of this document is to provide an overview of key enhancements Cisco IOS-XE, IOS-XR, and NX-OS supports as part of their MACsec feature capabilities for overcoming challenges typically seen when running MACsec encryption over a public carrier Ethernet transport provider (E-LINE, E-LAN, etc.).

+It should be noted, the details in this document can also be leveraged as requirements to the provider, on the details for what their network should support for assuring a successful installation of Cisco devices running WAN MACsec over their transport service.
+Finally, there has been an increase in US Federal agencies leveraging MACsec for uplinks from their data centers to Co-Location centers (e.g. Equinix) so in those cases, you will find this content useful.

 ### What is WAN MACsec?